 1. Stress and mental health

 Talking with your partner will help to tease out the issues that might be taking your mind away from sex and intimacy.
 Are you under a lot of stress?
 Is your partner under stress?
 Perhaps one of you is suffering from anxiety or depression without even knowing it.
 It could even be as simple as exhaustion and struggling to keep up with the demands of everyday life.
 Perhaps it's time to talk about lifestyle changes that might take the pressure off and make you happier.
-If you need guidance, speak to your GP.
+If you need guidance, book an appointment with one of our therapists.